davipccunha/discordjs-helper/README.md

 # Reminders
 For interactions decorated with @Register...Interaction, the module in which they are defined must be imported somewhere in the main program due to how Node.js loads modules

-You can always register all your interactions using one of the following methods in Extended Client:
+You can always register all your interactions using one of the following methods from ExtendedClient:
 - registerCommands()
 - registerButtons()
 - registerSelectMenus()
 - registerModals()
-and passing false as argument to the ExtendedClient#start() method
+and passing false as argument to the ExtendedClient#start() method (to disable auto-register)

-Then, the package handles the rest, including when an interaction is created
+Then, the package handles the rest, including when interactions are created

 # Found a problem?
 Please let me know of any problems found by opening an issue at [GitHub issue](https://github.com/davipccunha/discordjs-helper/issues).
 If you have a suggestion or just want to contact me, please send an email to davipccunha@gmail.com